 Pepperstone vs Plus500 Other CFDS (e.g. Cryptocurrencies)

 Plus500 offer one of the most diverse range of CFDs among all foreign exchange brokers in the markets.
-Unique offerings extend to soft commodities such as lean hogs, live cattle and feeder cattle.
-Instruments we have no seen available with other brokers.
-The also offer several cryptocurrencies which other brokers have no got around to offering yet.
+Unique offerings when trading cfds extend to soft commodities such as lean hogs, live cattle and feeder cattle.
+We have not previously seen other brokers allow you to buy and sell securities of the these types.
+They also offer several cryptocurrencies which other brokers have no got around to offering yet.
 This includes NEO, Monero and IOTA and EOS.
 Shares, Options and ETF round out their trading suite which are also not necessarily available with other brokers.

 The diverse range of instruments is why Plus500 have specifically designed their platform so users can take advantage of all these instruments without being overwhelmed with data.

 Pepperstone offer a selected range of CFDs but they don’t aim to be an all-in-one service provider.
-The basic range of indices, metals etc is on offer.
+They only offer the basic range of indices, metals common offered by other cfd brokers for cfd trading.
 Their range of Cryptocurrency is quite broad but even this pales when compared with Plus500.

 Pepperstone vs Plus500 CFDs Conclusion